aeternity/protocol/channels/ON-CHAIN.md

 - `initiator_amount`: unsigned
 - `responder_amount`:
 - `lock_period`
+- `ttl`
 - `fee`
 - `nonce`

+Peers will want to set the `ttl` to a value greater than zero, to avoid uncertainty.
+If the fees included are low and transaction pressure is high, then the transaction might end up being stuck in the mempool for an extended period.

 The `fee` and `nonce` refer to the `initiator` account, i.e. the `fee` MUST be taken from their balance and the `nonce` of their account MUST be incremented.

 #### Requirements